 7. Social media manager

-If you are really into social media, become a manager or marketer.
+If you are really into social media, become a manager or marketer, or start a consultancy company.
 As a manager, you can help busy entrepreneurs and businesses find the right clients through Facebook ads, Instagram, Twitter, and other digital marketing.

 8. Rent out your spare room using Airbnb